 NOT RECOMMENDED or REQUIRED.
 Public key value used to check the signature of an ID Token issued by a Self-Issued OpenID Provider, as specified in Section 6 (Self-Issued OpenID Provider).
 The key is a bare key in JWK format (not an X.509 certificate value).
 Use of the sub_jwk Claim is REQUIRED when the OP is a Self-Issued OP and is NOT RECOMMENDED when the OP is not Self-Issued.

-The JWT MAY contain other Claims.
+ID Tokens MAY contain other Claims.
 Any Claims used that are not understood MUST be ignored.

 ID Tokens MUST be signed using JWS (Jones, M., Bradley, J., and N. Sakimura, “JSON Web Signature (JWS),” May 2013.)
 [JWS] and OPTIONALLY both signed and then encrypted using JWS (Jones, M., Bradley, J., and N. Sakimura, “JSON Web Signature (JWS),” May 2013.)
 [JWS] and JWE (Jones, M., Rescorla, E., and J. Hildebrand, “JSON Web Encryption (JWE),” May 2013.)
 [JWE] respectively, thereby providing authentication, integrity, non-repudiation, and optionally, confidentiality, per Section 9.13 (Signing and Encryption Order).